msrconf/msrconf.github.io/sc.md

-The steering commitee of the MSR conference provides general guidance and direction for the MSR conference and selects future GC and PC Chairs.
+The steering committee of the MSR conference provides general guidance and direction for the MSR conference and selects future GC and PC Chairs.
-The composition of the steering commitee is as follows:
+The composition of the steering committee is as follows:

 * Includes past PC chairs and GC for the past N-3 MSR conferences
 * Includes any appointed future PC chairs and GC